LEADING OFF: M's test streak vs Astros, Soto rejoins Nats

-Just about the only downside to Seattle’s surge is that Houston was 10-5 over that same period prior to the break, keeping the Mariners nine games back in the division race before Thursday.
+Just about the only downside to Seattle’s surge is that Houston is 12-5 over that same period, keeping the Mariners 11 games back in the division race.

 SOTO WATCH